NGCP/GCS/docs/communications/messages/other-messages.rst

     "ackid": <unsigned 32-bit integer>
   }

+**ackid : unsigned 32-bit integer**
+  ID of the message the vehicle is acknowledging.
+When the other vehicle receives the acknowledgement, it knows which message to stop sending to this vehicle.

 .. note:: Should **not** be acknowledged.

-.. confval:: ackid

-  :type: unsigned 32-bit integer

-  The ID of the message the vehicle is acknowledging.
-When the other vehicle receives the acknowledgement, it knows which message to stop sending to this vehicle.

 ----------------------------------------------------------------------------------------------------